incentivebeats/pso_pc-dragon_fix/README.md

 - **Bug C — Clear-Screen Body Bleed.** Unresolved.

 **Three binary patches applied to pso.exe** at addresses `0x0061EA20`, `0x0061EFD0`, `0x00634A4A`.
 Patches verified by cmp(1) diff against `pso_exe.original`.

+**Cross-version verification (Section 2.5):** Static binary comparison against PSOBB confirms the bone matrix bug is present and unfixed in both releases.
+The investigation is on the correct code path.

 **Remaining real fix work** lives in pso.exe, not the proxy.
 The D3D8 proxy is a diagnostic harness + safety net.